nizhu/ruby-intro-site/source/_posts/2013-08-01-accessing-the-twitter-api.markdown

 # 4ever_beliebing
 {% endcodeblock %}

-Just to give another example, I'm going to get the last tweet from each of users I'm stalking.
+Just to give another example, I'm going to get the last tweet from each of the users I'm stalking.

 {% codeblock lang:ruby %}
 f = Twitter.friends